-- ✓ Emphasize pay for performance our executive compensation program emphasizes variable pay over fixed pay, with more than three-quarters of our executives' target compensation tied to our financial results and stock performance. - ✓ Require executives to comply with market-competitive stock ownership guidelines. - ✓ Require executives to hold net shares upon the exercise of stock options or vesting of stock until they achieve the relevant stock ownership guideline. - ✓ Maintain a policy prohibiting traditional perquisites of employment (as determined by our Board) for our colleagues, including our NEOs. - ✓ Maintain anti-hedging and anti-pledging policies applicable to our directors and colleagues, including our NEOs. - Maintain a clawback policy that allows us to recover incentive payments based on financial results that are subsequently restated or in response to certain inappropriate actions on the part of our executives.
-Additionally, for our senior leaders, a non-competition provision is included for equity-based incentive awards. - ✓ Maintain a compensation recovery policy in compliance with SEC rules and NYSE requirements. - ✓ Provide for "double-trigger" equity award vesting and severance benefits following a change in control. - ✓ Provide severance benefits through an Executive Severance Plan, consisting of cash equal to a multiple of base salary and target annual incentive, as well as continued health and welfare benefits, as described in the Executive Severance Plan. - Use an independent compensation consultant when designing and evaluating our executive compensation policies and programs. - Conduct an annual risk assessment to ensure that the Company's pay programs, and practices do not create risks that are likely to have a material adverse impact on the Company.
+- ✓ Emphasize pay for performance our executive compensation program emphasizes variable pay over. fixed pay, with more than three-quarters of our executives' target compensation tied to our financial results and stock performance. - ✓ Require executives to comply with market-competitive stock ownership guidelines. - Require executives to hold net shares upon the exercise of stock options or vesting of stock until they achieve the relevant stock ownership guideline. - ✓ Maintain a policy prohibiting traditional perquisites of employment (as determined by our Board) for our colleagues, including our NEOs. - Maintain a clawback policy that allows us to recover incentive payments based on financial results that are subsequently restated or in response to certain inappropriate actions on the part of our executives.
+Additionally, for our senior leaders, a non-competition provision is included for equity-based incentive awards. - Maintain a compensation recovery policy in compliance with SEC rules and NYSE requirements. - Provide for "double-trigger" equity award vesting and severance benefits following a change in control. - Provide severance benefits through an Executive Severance Plan, consisting of cash equal to a multiple of base salary and target annual incentive, as well as continued health and welfare benefits, as described in the Executive Severance Plan. - Use an independent compensation consultant when designing and evaluating our executive compensation policies and programs. - Conduct an annual risk assessment to ensure that the Company's pay programs, and practices do not create risks that are likely to have a material adverse impact on the Company.